hlee131/pyjac/README.md

 ## Parser
 The parser is a simple LL(1) predictive parser (recursive descent with no backtracking) for statements used in combination with a Pratt parser for expressions.
 The parser produces an abstract syntax tree, rather than a concrete syntax tree, for type checking, optimizations, code generation, etc.

+## Type checking
+The first phase of semantic analysis is type checking.
+The type checker uses a multi-pass traversal of the tree in order to allow features such as out of order functions.
+In the first pass, the type checker collects all global members, i.e. functions.
+In the second pass, the type checker checks each individual statement and expression.

 ## Future improvements
 ### Priority